sudogem/cebufreelancer/README.md

 * Post a Project
 * Bid a Project
 * Create Freelancer Profile
+* Report a Scam
-* Send Private Message to the Site Member
+* Send Private Message to the Buyer
+* Tell a Friend

 ### Screenshots
 ![Home page](screenshots/homepage.png)